 This spring, whip up a batch of curry veggie kebabs with cauliflower, zucchini, and mushrooms.
 They’re perfect for feeding a crowd during those sunny spring barbecues.
 Plus, when it comes to kebabs, you can easily customize the recipe according to the veggies you have on hand.

 These vegan lettuce wraps double as a light and healthy lunch.
-The recipe is tofu-free, so it’s perfect if you’re limiting or avoiding soy.
-The filling is made with veggies like leek, mushrooms, and carrots, but you can use your favorite options.
+The recipe uses tempeh, which is a rich in plant-based protein.
+The filling also calls for mushrooms and carrots, but you can use your favorite options.
 We recommend pairing this with our carrot ginger dressing.

 Looking for a new way to use sugar snap peas and carrot?
 This vegan pad thai is your answer.
 It doesn’t contain fish sauce, and it can be easily made gluten-free.
 To make the recipe even easier, use frozen stir-fry vegetables.

 These vegan grilled eggplant stacks look just as good as they taste.
 The “stacking” method also gives them a fancy vibe, which can be useful if you’re hosting a spring or summer gathering.
 Plus, this recipe doesn’t contain gluten, soy, and refined sugar, making it ideal for various diets.

 For a unique way to enjoy berries, make a vegan raspberry vinaigrette.
 Both versions are creamy and customizable, and work well with a diverse range of dishes.
 We loved it with this simple artichoke heart salad.